nyrret/appInventorGenerateJovo/README.md

 Follow the instructions there to build and run a local AppInventor server on the alexa-jovo branch.

 Once you have a webpage up for AppInventor Alexa, create a skill and code some blocks for it.
 Pressing the "Send Endpoint Jovo to Server" button should generate a JavaScript file, and create/deploy a jovo project on your local machine.
+The jovo project can be found in a jovoProjects directory outside of the repository (note that you may need to first create this directory yourself).

+The jovo server can then be run with the "jovo run" command.

 ## refs
 Websocket code based off of https://github.com/jessvb/simple-web-socket.